awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 }
 ```

-To learn more, see [Using Key Policies in AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

+**Warning**
+If you delete the key that you used to encrypt a domain, the domain becomes inaccessible\.
+The Amazon ES team can't help you recover your data\.
+AWS KMS deletes master keys only after a waiting period of at least seven days, so the Amazon ES team might contact you if they detect that your domain is at risk\.

 ## Disabling Encryption of Data at Rest<a name="disabling-ear"></a>